 Some scientists have accidentally released some deadly chemicals into the Ocean which is going to wipe out all life on Earth in 5 years.
 The Government has been communicating with aliens, who have the means of stopping the effects of the chemicals, they call that “The Good Package” and they have arranged to meet with the aliens in a week in D.C., to make an exchange.
 The aliens will give us The Good Package, in exchange for one glass of water.
 The aliens are expecting the secret agent who was killed to be the person they meet with, which is why Nick has to find and bring Bob along, to take the agent’s place, since he looks just like him.
 If they don’t make it to the meeting point in time, or if someone other than the agent is there, the aliens will just leave, and the Earth is doomed.
 This all sounds totally insane to Bob, but Nick shows him proof of alien technology, and he is convinced.
 The problem is, both the Russian government and a faction of the C.I.A. have decided that instead of The Good Package, they want to ask the aliens for “The Big Gun”, which is a weapon powerful enough to destroy the world, which makes no sense to Bob, but that’s why they keep running into Russian agents who are trying to stop them.

 Bob now realizes how serious the mission is, but still doesn’t think he’s right for it, so Nick lies to him and convinces him that he’s really a bad-ass top secret undercover agent himself.
 With this new knowledge, Bob becomes confident and starts beating up bad guys with unforseen fighting skills of his own.
-The highlight is when Nick and Bob are ambushed in an alien by a group of rogue C.I.A. agents who are dressed in clown suits and make-up.
-Then, later, Nick meets and falls in love with a dominatrix (Gail Barle), while Bob single-handedly stops a group of robbers, and then quits the mission and so Bob is left to finish it on his own.
+The highlight is when Nick and Bob are ambushed in an alley by a group of rogue C.I.A. agents who are dressed in clown suits and make-up.
+Then, later, Nick meets and falls in love with a dominatrix (Gail Barle), while Bob single-handedly stops a group of armed robbers, and then quits the mission and so Bob is left to finish it on his own.
 That’s all I’ll reveal, you’ll have to watch it yourself (& you should) to find out how it ends.

 The whole film is, as I said, utterly absurd, but it works because it doesn’t take itself seriously, and is helped by the excellent chemistry between Belushi and Ritter, who display perfect comedic timing in their roles, especially in their banter with each other.
 The scene where they first meet in Bob’s house, as Bob keeps trying to attack Nick, whom he thinks is a crazy criminal, and then later when Nick convinces Bob that he’s a secret agent, are priceless.
 As is the scene where Nick explains his father’s sex change to Nick.
 A great action/comedy film with a little bit of science fiction thrown into it.